Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

 \subsection{Experimental setting}

-We used the aligned benchmark ModelNet40\footnote{\url{https://github.com/kimianoorbakhsh/LPF-Defense/tree/main/model/Data}} dataset, which contains 40 object classes.
-The dataset that was used in our study consists of 9,843 training and 2,468 test point clouds.
+The aligned benchmark ModelNet40\footnote{\url{https://github.com/kimianoorbakhsh/LPF-Defense/tree/main/model/Data}} dataset, containing 40 object classes, was used.
+The dataset employed in this study consists of 9,843 training and 2,468 test point clouds.
 Each point cloud contains 1,024 points.
 For start, three models -- PointNet, PointNet++, and DGCNN, with implementation from~\cite{wu2020if} -- were used as deep classifiers on the ModelNet40 dataset.
 Subsequently, another model, PointConv~\cite{wu2019pointconv}, was used to test attack transferability.
 The approach from~\cite{zheng2019pointcloud} was used to compute saliency scores~(\ref{eq:saliency_score}) iteratively.
 Specifically,~\cite{zheng2019pointcloud} was used to compute the saliency scores for the initial point cloud, then 10 points with the highest score were removed, then this was repeated for the remaining points until a total of $N$ points were identified.
 Once the $N$ points with the highest saliency score were identified, their adversarial score $z(\p_i)$ was computed as in~(\ref{eq:adversarial_score}).
 All experiments were conducted using PyTorch on a machine with a NVIDIA Tesla P100-PCIe card with 16 GB of memory.